 Contrary to the Waterfall Model, the Agile method is built upon the following Manifesto:

 12 principles are drawn from this manifesto.
 A huge strength of Agile methods are that they balance flexibility with stability, whilst retaining high quality production.

-Scrum is one of the most popular ways that Agile is integrated into a team; so much so, that it many people think they are the same thing.
+Scrum is one of the most popular ways that Agile is integrated into a team; so much that many people think they are one inseparable thing.
 It’s incredibly important to analyze your business value stream, and to pinpoint the specifics of the product/business goals before choosing a Development Methodology to follow.
 If you are unsure or have doubts, feel free to contact us and we’ll help you to choose the best option for your specific needs.

 The easiest way to identify Scrum, is how it composes a team.
 There are three key roles: Product Owner, Scrum Master, and the Development Team.